Tim Nichols, of the Child Poverty Action Group, on how it's not all good news from today's employment and unemployment statistics.

 So despite some superficial good news on the total number of jobs, the detail in the figures may be more suggestive of economic contraction than growth.

 To achieve significant reduction in UK child poverty, parents who are without jobs, have insufficient working hours, or receive poverty pay, need better employment opportunities.
 There is unfortunately no sign that the economy contains, or is about to create, the job vacancies needed.
 A greater certainty is that many parents will lose work due to the public sector cuts.

 Left Foot Forward will have more analysis of the June 2011 Labour Market Statistical Bulletin later today.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.